ViaOA/oaappstore/doc/readme.txt

 	Note: port is based on property value:  JettyPort, default is 8080.
 The console displays ports at server startup.

 Images for JFC application

+================= Add application to OAAppStore =================

+This is to use any OA Application from OAAppStore

+see: OAAppStore-Installer, for the App Store Windows (uses jpackage) installer.

+    create jar files
+    maven clean install

+    copy oaappstore-1.0.2.jar to OAAppStore-Run/jarstore/com/viaoa/oaappstore

+    // OAAppStore project only
+    the maven install also created the file "oaappstore.jar" - which is an uber jar with everything except com.viaoa.** if there has been "outside" (not oa) jar dependency changes, then the project needs to use the new dependencies copy oaappstore.jar to OAAppStore-Run/jarstore/com/viaoa/dependency-uber-1.0.XX.jar

+    if there are new oa-* jar files, then copy them to OAAppStore-Run/jarstore/com/viaoa

+    update OAAppStore-Run/appstore/[project url]/version.ini
+        update version, release and the files to download release needs to match the value from file values.properties "release" property